KFF/AP VoteCast: Abortion and Other Health Care Issues in the 2024 Election

 About half of voters in each of these states said the outcome of the abortion ballot initiative was “very important” to them.
 In all 10 states, more than half of those who voted in favor of protecting abortion access said the outcome of the measure was “very important” to them.
 In most states, proponents of abortion access were more likely than opponents to say the outcome was very important.

 Voters in South Dakota and Nebraska voted against expanding abortion access in their states.
-In both of those states, a majority of voters on both sides of the ballot measure said the outcome of the measure was “very important” to them – suggesting that both sides of the argument were equally motivated by the outcome of these ballot measures.
+In both of those states, a majority of voters on both sides of the ballot measure viewed its outcome as “very important” – suggesting that supporters and opponents were similarly motivated by the measures’ results.
 In Florida, the ballot measure failed to reach the 60% threshold needed in order to pass.
-About six in ten Florida voters who voted in favor of expanding abortion access said the outcome of the ballot measure was important to them compared to about half of voters who voted against the ballot measure in the state who said the same.
+About six in ten Florida voters who voted in favor of expanding abortion access said the outcome of the ballot measure was important to them compared to about half of voters who opposed the measure.

 In each of the states where abortion was on the ballot in 2024, about one in four voters said abortion was the single most important issue to their vote, similar to the share of voters nationally who said so.
 About four in ten voters in these states said abortion policy had a “major impact” on whether they voted, and more than half said it had a major impact on which candidates they supported this election.

-Former President Trump won key electoral victories in four states where voters also chose to expand or protect abortion access.
-Across the ten states with abortion ballot measures, Trump garnered small but important shares of votes from those who voted in favor of ballot measures protecting abortion access, including support from about three in ten of those who voted in favor of abortion access in Missouri and in the battleground states of Nevada and Arizona.
+President-elect Donald Trump won key electoral victories in four states where voters also chose to expand or protect abortion access: Arizona, Nevada, Montana and Missouri.
+Across all ten states with abortion ballot measures, Trump garnered small but important shares of votes from those who voted in favor of ballot measures protecting abortion access, including support from about three in ten of those who voted in favor of abortion access in Missouri and Montana and in the battleground states of Nevada and Arizona.

 Arizona and Nevada: Key Swing States with Abortion Ballot Initiatives

-Arizona and Nevada are two battleground states where former President Trump won at the same time as a majority of voters passed ballot measures expanding abortion access.
+Arizona and Nevada are two battleground states where President-elect Trump won at the same time as a majority of voters passed ballot measures expanding abortion access.

-Arizona's Proposition 139 proposed enshrining the right to abortion in the state constitution, allowing abortion until fetal viability or at any stage in cases where the pregnant person’s health or life is at risk.
-The ballot measure will codify protections similar to those under Roe v.
+Arizona's Proposition 139 passed with a majority of voters voting "Yes."
+It proposed enshrining the right to abortion in the state constitution, allowing abortion until fetal viability or at any stage in cases where the pregnant person’s health or life is at risk.
+This ballot measure will codify protections similar to those under Roe v.
 Wade before it was overturned.
 Arizona law currently bans abortions after 15 weeks.
 This proposition was supported by a majority of voters in the state across age, gender, race, and ethnicity.
 The vast majority of Democratic Arizona voters and those who voted for Kamala Harris voted Yes on the proposition.
 Most Republicans and those who voted for Donald Trump voted against the proposition, yet about four in ten in both groups voted in favor of the measure.

 Nevada’s ballot featured the Right to Abortion Initiative, Question 6, which sought to affirm a constitutional right to abortion up to fetal viability and after viability in cases where the pregnant person's life or health is endangered.
 The measure passed receiving support from over nine in ten Nevada Democrats and those who voted for Harris, as well as nearly half of Republicans and those who voted for Trump.